openstack-archive/sahara/doc/source/userdoc/features.rst

 set to ``False`` by default.

-If some object has its ``is_public`` field set to ``True``, it means that it's visible not only from the tenant in which it was created, but from any other tenants too.
+If some object has its ``is_public`` field set to ``True``, it means that it's visible not only from the project in which it was created, but from any other projects too.

 If some object has its ``is_protected`` field set to ``True``, it means that it can not be modified (updated, scaled, canceled or deleted) unless this field is set to ``False``.

-Public objects created in one tenant can be used from other tenants (for example, a cluster can be created from a public cluster template which is created in another tenant), but modification operations are possible only from the tenant in which object was created.
+Public objects created in one project can be used from other projects (for example, a cluster can be created from a public cluster template which is created in another project), but modification operations are possible only from the project in which object was created.

 Data source placeholders support
 --------------------------------